 The tribunal accepted the applicant's evidence that he worked more than 20 hours a week only once or twice a month.
 It also accepted that the patient advocacy work was an activity the applicant performed for remuneration, and that the work was not specified as a requirement for the applicant's course.
 The tribunal therefore found that the patient advocacy work was work for the purposes of compliance with the visa requirements.
+The tribunal found The MRT decided 1,090 visitor refusal cases in 2012-13; 56% were decided in favour of the applicant

-The tribunal found that the applicant was aware of his visa conditions and that he knew that what he was doing was wrong.
+The MRT decided 917 student cancellation cases in 2012-13; 13% were decided in favour of the applicant that the applicant was aware of his visa conditions and that he knew that what he was doing was wrong.
 It considered that the frequency and period of time over which the applicant knowingly worked in breach of his visa conditions meant that it was significant.
 Accordingly, the tribunal found that the applicant did not meet the requirements of the visa.